temporalio/documentation/docs/content/how-to-deploy-temporal-to-kubernetes-for-testing-and-development.md

 Deploying the Temporal Server with Helm is not recommended for a [production environment](/docs/server/production-deployment), but it is a great way to test the system while developing Workflows.

 <RelatedReadList
+readlist={[
-readliststring="How to quickly install the Temporal Server for testing and local development?/docs/content/how-to-quickly-install-the-temporal-server?og"
+["How to quickly install the Temporal Server for testing and local development", "/docs/content/how-to-quickly-install-the-temporal-server","og"] ]}
 />